-A17.
+- A18.
 Periods of assessed practical training, placement, supervised work experience, or clinical or professional practice, whether taken in the UK or abroad, which are additional to the academic credits required for the award may attract practice credits based on the benchmark of 120 such credits representing not less than 1200 hours of student training, placement, work experience or clinical or professional practice normally undertaken within one academic year.
-Practice credits are not assigned to a level.

-A18.
-Where a student commences upon, but does not successfully complete, a period of placement or other activity which contributes formally to the credit requirements of a Sandwich Degree, their enrolment shall revert to the standard degree.
-In such instances, there shall be no obligation for the University to provide a reassessment opportunity or alternative placement of equivalent length except where the student has approved Exceptional Factors as per Regulation B33.
+Practice credits are not assigned to a level. - A19.
+Where a student commences upon, but does not successfully complete, a period of placement or other activity which contributes formally to the credit requirements of a sandwich degree, their enrolment shall revert to the standard degree.
+In such instances, there shall be no obligation for the University to provide a reassessment opportunity or alternative placement of equivalent length except where the student has an approved claim for deferred assessment as per regulation B32.

-A19.
+- A20.
 Where the assessment of practice is accommodated within the academic credit structure, including assessed practice undertaken through Man Met Rise, it shall comply with the regulations that apply to academic credits generally.
 Provision may be approved for practice elements to be assessed on a pass/fail basis rather than being marked out of 100.
-In such cases, this should be clearly communicated to students.

-A20.
-Practice credits that do not attract academic credit and/or which are assessed on a pass/fail basis shall not contribute to the classification of an undergraduate degree.

-A21.
-Practice credits that do not attract academic credit shall be generally exempt from the Regulations relating to assessment, reassessment and progression.
-Where progression through a programme is conditional upon a student having satisfactorily completed particular practice credits, students must be informed specifically of this progression condition.
+In such cases, this should be clearly communicated - A21.
+Practice credits that do not attract academic credit and/or which are assessed on a pass/fail basis shall not contribute to the classification of a taught postgraduate degree. - A22.
+Practice credits that do not attract academic credit shall be generally exempt from the regulations relating to assessment, reassessment and continuation.
+Where continuation on a programme is conditional upon a student having satisfactorily completed particular practice credits, students must be informed specifically of this condition. - A23.

-A22.
 Practice credits may be subject to the requirements of professional, statutory and regulatory bodies.
-Students must be informed specifically of any such requirements.

-A23.
-Practice credits may not be used in lieu of the academic credits specified for academic awards but, where such practice periods are a specific programme requirement, they may contribute towards the student's overall eligibility for the award for which they are registered.

-A24.
-Provision may be made within the approved Programme Specification for the award of a Certificate of Practice Achievement.
-The Certificate shall provide a transcript of the elements making up the practice credits upon satisfactory completion.
-The award of such a Certificate shall be conditional upon the student having met the requirements for the academic award to which the programme leads.
+Students must be informed specifically of any such requirements. - A24.
+Practice credits may not be used in lieu of the academic credits specified for academic awards but, where such practice periods are a specific programme requirement, they may contribute towards the student's overall eligibility for the award for which they are registered. - A25.
+Provision may be made within the approved programme specification for the award of a Certificate of Practice Achievement.
+The certificate shall provide a transcript of the elements making up the practice credits upon satisfactory completion.
+The award of such a certificate shall be conditional upon the student having met the requirements for the academic award to which the programme leads.